-The chair, candidate, and at least one additional voting member of the committee must be physically present for the entire duration of the examination.
+For on campus students, the chair, candidate, and at least one additional voting member of the committee must be physically present for the entire duration of the examination.
 If the committee has more than one chair, all chairs must be physically present; in these cases, no additional voting member is required to be physically present.
 All voting members of the committee must be present in person or participate via teleconference or other electronic communication media during the examination, deliberation and results determination.